Ghana, crafted traditions

 Accra Ghana's capital is known globally for it's thriving art scene, but when you leave the capital you discover that Ghana also has an incredible craft tradition, with handwoven and printed textiles, fine basketry, moulded brass, glass jewellery and fine woodwork.
 In our collections we showcase some of these beautiful artisanal crafts.

-Our partnerships are precious, and our aim is to encourage them, keeping their traditions alive by breathing new life.
+Our partnerships are precious, and our aim is to encourage them, to keep their traditions alive by.

 Basketry in Bolgatanga